pocha/terminal-codelearn/README.md

 	ps -ef | grep ruby

 There should be an entry like `ruby reel-server.rb`.
-It means the reel server is running.
+It means the Terminal server is running. *session/sample/reel-server.rb* is the file where all the magic happens.

 To stop the server, run